saketl7/Lane-Detection/README.md

 ## Steps
 **1. Perspective transform to rectify binary image ("birds-eye view").**

-In Perspective Transformation, we can change the perspective of a given image or video for getting better insights about the required information.
-In Perspective Transformation, we need provide the points on the image from which want to gather information by changing the perspective.
-We also need to provide the points inside which we want to display our image.
-Then, we get the perspective transform from the two given set of points and wrap it with the original image.

 **2. Use color transforms, gradients, etc., to create a thresholded binary image.**

 **3. Detect lane pixels and fit to find the lane boundary.**